 Hotel Notice Board

 Pets are welcome to stay at the Rothay Garden Hotel. £25 Supplement applies per night.
 Dogs are welcome in Superior Rooms only.

-For bookings made from 6th May 2021 onwards the cancellation policy will change from our standard 48 hours prior to arrival.
 The cancellation policy at the Rothay Garden Hotel is 7 days prior to your day of arrival.
 Cancellation made within 7 days of arrival will be charged in full.
 This supercedes our 48 hour policy.
 Non arrivals will also be charged at full cost of stay rather than first night of stay.

 It's not called Rothay Garden for nothing!
 Nestled in the vale of Grasmere and surrounded by majestic fells, the hotel lies in two acres of beautiful gardens just on the edge of the world-famous village of Grasmere – a perfect setting for those who want peace, quiet and a real “back to nature” break.
 The gardens are full of wildlife and we even have two resident friendly Red Squirrels!